Sampreet/qom/README.md

 ## Basic Usage

 The library features easy-to-use functions to calculate as well as visualize the trend of several quantum signatures.
-Specialized examples on usage of the various components can be found in the [`examples`](./examples) folder.
+Documentations of current modules are available on the [module index page](https://sampreet.github.io/qom/py-modindex.html).

 ### Loopers